ppy/osu-wiki/wiki/People/The_Team/Nomination_Assessment_Team/The_SEV_Handbook/en.md

 *Makes up for 90% of resets.*

 Here is an exhaustive list of reasons nominations have been reset for with their respective SEV rating.
-These are based on stats of all SEV ratings set in the osu! game mode since the beginning to April 2021, with percentages to show how common issues are.
+These are based on stats of all SEV ratings set in the osu! game mode from February 2020 to April 2021, with percentages to show how common issues are.

 ***Important to note:*** *This list does not cover every possible reset reason, and the NAT may rate resets for the same reasons listed differently, depending on the specific context.*